-8. By definition then, instrument interpretation means to interpret or evaluate the flight instruments to determine the attitude of the aircraft.
+8. By definition then, instrument interpretation means interpret & evaluate

+flight instruments to determine the attitude

+of aircraft.

-17. The pitch attitude of the aircraft is the angular relationship of the longitudinal axis of the aircraft and the actual horizon.
+17. The pitch attitude of the aircraft is a relationship to the horizontal axis of the aircraft & the horizon

-26. The banking or rolling attitude of the aircraft is the angular relationship of the lateral axis of the aircraft and the actual horizon.
+26. The banking or rolling attitude of the aircraft is a relationship to the

+lateral axis of the aircraft to the vertical

+horizon.

-35. Yaw is the movement of the aircraft around the vertical axis.
+35. Yaw is movement of aircraft around vertical axis.